ev3dev-python-tools/ev3devlogging/README.md

 ## Installing ev3devlogging library on the EV3

-By default the 'ev3devlogging' library is not installed on the ev3dev operating system.
+By default the `ev3devlogging` library is not installed on the ev3dev operating system.
 There are two easy ways to install this libary.

-Using the 'ev3dev' commandline tool:
+Using the [`ev3devcmd`](https://github.com/ev3dev-python-tools/ev3devcmd) commandline tool:

      ev3dev install_logging

+Where you can install the  'ev3dev' commandline tool by installing the [`ev3devcmd`](https://github.com/ev3dev-python-tools/ev3devcmd) python package:

+     pip3 install ev3devcmd

 Or using the Thonny IDE with the thonny-ev3dev plugin installed.
 From within  Thonny
 give the following menu command: